top of page

 • Bottling: minimum of 80 proof

-• Whisky from Canada, selecting mash bills: which are ratios of grains which at the end gets blended for superior taste.
+• Whisky from Canada, selecting mash bills are ratios of grains that, in the end, get blended for superior taste.

 • Aging: minimum of 3 years in wooden casks